 To become a plant operating in harmony with nature, the birdpia in the Higashichita Plant seeks to secure a stable living environment for birds and achieve habitat separation between humans and birds.
 It is used to expand the habitat for birds and serve as a venue to provide environmental education for employees and their families to learn about biodiversity.
-The birdpia is divided into four zones, namely grassland, woodland, wetland and gravel zones, to provide a diverse environment.
-An observation shed and walking paths are also set up to allow people to observe birds and other living things without endangering their habitats.
+The birdpia is divided into four zones, namely co-exist.